Ynn/selfstar/intro-ipojo.md

 As for OSGi, knowing the intricacies of iPOJO is NOT mandatory.
 However, a basic understanding of the iPOJO principles (modularity, late-binding) is a plus when getting to the exercises.

 ## OSGi limits

+Managing service-level dependencies is not managed by the platform.
+This is left to the developer whose code has to capture events emitted by the platform in order to discover, select, use, and change services.

+This is a pretty error-prone approach that can endanger the applications (events can be missed, bad class versions can be called, references can be forgotten, etc.)